zakcali/pandas-ta2numba/README.md

 mfi function->removed pd.series from code,

-using numba for speedup: tema, checks fast if dataframe read from csv is empty or not
+using numba for speedup: tema

+checks fast if dataframe read from csv is empty or not

 adx code inspired by: https://medium.com/codex/does-combining-adx-and-rsi-create-a-better-profitable-trading-strategy-125a90c36ac